statsig-io/semantic_layer/README.md

 ### Step 5: Feedback?

+This is a very basic working MVP example.
+Please test and harden for production use cases.
 Share feedback or improvements you've made to this workflow.
 Thanks!